ACUPUNCTURE AND DEVELOPMENT SCIENCE

 Proteins such as meats should be cooked, but not overcooked as it denatures the protein too much.
 Pasteurized dairy products are not as healthful.
 Eggs are best eaten only lightly cooked for the same reasons.
 Egg yolks should be runny.
 Meats and eggs are among the most yang foods.

 Vegetables: Today there is a great need for the many excellent phytochemicals found in cooked vegetables.
-Raw vegetables such as salads, however, are too yin to be eaten in any quantity.
+Raw vegetables, such as salads, are too yin to be eaten except occasionally.
 Also, we find that no one can absorb enough of the minerals in the vegetables when the vegetables are eaten raw.
-Oriental chefs have known this for millennia.
 The human intestinal tract cannot break down the tough vegetable fibers well enough.

 Yin and yang vegetables: Root vegetables are all excellent, although beets contain a mild toxin that upsets some people’s stomachs.
 Greens are somewhat more yin, but otherwise excellent to eat daily.
 The cruciferous vegetables such as cabbage cauliflower, broccoli, and Brussels sprouts are among the very best.
 The Nightshade family of vegetables (white potatoes, tomatoes, peppers and eggplant) are more yin, somewhat toxic, and best avoided.
 Also, I would avoid most vegetables that have seeds, which means they are really fruits.
 These include the summer squashes, cucumbers, okra, asparagus, peppers, tomatoes and a few others.

-Red meats are higher in iron, which is not as good for some people with
+are higher in iron, which is not as good for some people with iron toxicity and

 Chicken and turkey are good for most people.
 Fish are nourishing foods, but much too high in mercury for general consumption at all.
 The exception are sardines, a wonderful food today.
 Other edible small fish are herring, anchovies, smelt and perhaps a few others.
-However, these must not be consumed more than about three times weekly.
+However, eat only three or four cans weekly because they still contain some mercury and other toxic metals.
 Salmon used to be okay, but no more.
-They are too high in mercury today.
+It is too high in mercury today.